Hepatitis refers to an inflammation of the liver cells and damage to the liver. There are different types and causes, but the symptoms can be similar.

 Other at-risk groups include healthcare workers who are exposed to sharps, users of intravenous drugs, and infants born to mothers with HCV.

-The number of cases of HCV in the U.S. rose nearly threefold between 2010 and 2015, when 2,436 cases were reported.
-However, the CDC estimate that 33,900 infections occurred in 2015, including those not reported.
+The number of cases of HCV in the U.S. rose nearly threefold between 2010 and 2015 when

 There is no vaccine to prevent HCV, but treatment can cure it.